sl1453/sl1453.github.io/index.md

 I founded **[BioPath Analytica](https://BioPathAnalytica.github.io)** as a non-profit, web-based bio consultation business — an experimental entrepreneurship project to gain real-life experience as a biologist and enrich my post-graduate journey in bioinformatics practices.
 {% endcomment %}

-I’m beginning my post-doc fellowship at Upenn while also preparing for the next stage of my career in China.
-I’ll continue to share my adventures in science and beyond!
+I’m beginning my postdoctoral fellowship at UPenn, continuing to explore where biology meets physics in the Dyment Lab.
+I’ll keep sharing my adventures in science and beyond.

 ### Head to the [**About**](about) page, or visit the **menu tabs ☝️** to dive in.
 (No snoozefests, pinky swear!)